lpereira/lwan/README.md

 Will both override the `Server` header (`Server: lwan` won't be sent), and set `Some-Custom-Header` with the value obtained from the environment variable `$WITH_THIS_ENVIRONMENT_VARIABLE`.

+Some headers can't be overridden, as that would cause issues when sending their actual values while servicing requests.
+These include but is not limited to:

+  - `Date`
+  - `Expires`
+  - `WWW-Authenticate`
+  - `Connection`
+  - `Content-Type`
+  - `Transfer-Encoding`
+  - All `Access-Control-Allow-` headers

+Header names are also case-insensitive (and case-preserving).
+Overriding `SeRVeR` will override the `Server` header, but send it the way it was written in the configuration file.

 ### Listeners